metagov/daostar/DAOIPs/daoip-2.md

 ### Activity Log

 Activity Log JSON-LD Schema.
-Every contract implementing this EIP SHOULD implement a activityLogURI pointing to a JSON object satisfying this schema.
+Every contract implementing this DAOIP SHOULD implement a activityLogURI pointing to a JSON object satisfying this schema.

 ```json
 {